In This Article

 Nothing can kill your FICO credit score faster than a late payment.
 So step one is making on-time payments a regular habit.

 An easy way to do that is to schedule automatic bill payments from your bank account.
-This is something you can do with a Chime Spending Account.
+This is something you can do with a Chime Checking Account.
 You can schedule payments to be debited directly from your balance.

 Setting up bill due date reminders or alerts is another option.
 You can schedule notifications for a few days or a week before bills are due as a reminder to make a payment.